musiczu/musiczublog/docs/Homelabs/Proxmox/services/Gitea/installation.md

 Now we can successfully self-hosted our git
 ![Alt text](./img/test3.png "a title")

 That is all for gitea service you can push your project and anything like this

-That is all for gitea service you can push your project and anything like this